Sentimental clutter is the most emotional clutter we are forced to work through when decluttering our homes.

 That formal gown (that you absolutely rocked) is beautiful.
 However, part of you knows that you will likely never wear it again.
 Think of the joy it will bring someone else when they rock it at their own event!

 What about the pile of t-shirts from your younger years that represent all your memories from your favorite events, concerts, and places visited?
 If you can’t bear to part with them, transform them from items that take up tons of storage space into something you will use every day.

 You can easily have t-shirts turned into a quilt.
 Don’t worry.
 You don’t have to be a seamstress to make this happen.
 There are tons of services that will do this for a reasonable fee.
 You will get way more joy from a quilt you can put on your bed or guest bed than stored in a container in your closet.

 Limit your storage

 When decluttering sentimental items, it’s best to limit your storage.
 Actually give yourself a limit.
-Maybe you limit the storage of sentimental items to one container, one box, one section of a closet.
+Maybe you limit the storage of sentimental items to one container, one box, or one section of a closet.

 By giving yourself a storage limit, you are setting boundaries for the amount of keepsakes you will allow to take up valuable space in your home.

-Commit to using
+Commit to using it

 For items you keep and have a functional use, commit to trying to use them.